 The POTV Lobo comes in at $159.95.
-This puts it in a competive range for a heavy hitting vaporizer that is easy to use and versatile.
+This puts it in a competitive range for a heavy hitting vaporizer that is easy to use and versatile.
 It should be noted with the pre-order (and hopefully beyond) you are getting a free glass mouthpiece accessory.
-Would be nice to see this vaporizer come in just south of $150.
+Would be nice to see this vaporizer come in under $150 though.

 The POTV Lobo comes in a nice quality branded box.
 Nothing fancy but not budget either.
 It is cool to witness a retailer be able to pivot to producing and branding – and doing it with quality in mind.
 POTV did spend the extra money to make the unboxing experience not so drab.

 With the decline of the vape market we have seen a lot of corners cut when it comes to packaging.
 Even once high flying PAX who had an Apple like unboxing experience with their previous devices have opted for an economy unboxing experience with their latest releases in the PAX Mini and PAX Plus.
 From a business stand point it does make sense as more consumers likely care about the vaporizer itself over the packaging it came in.
 Then there is the pesky inflation which has seen materials cost increase, so the fancy packaging has been the first thing to go.
 The POTV Lobo does also come with a nice assortment of accessories.